wp-plugins/studypress/readme.txt

 === StudyPress ===
-Contributors: mtadlaoui, Yasser Bensmaine, os-roxx
+Contributors: mtadlaoui, salim1202, Meryem Bendella, Yasser Bensmaine, os-roxx
-Tags: studypress, LMS, elearning, e-learning, Authoring Tool Requires at least: 3.4.0
+Tags: studypress, LMS, elearning, e-learning, Authoring Tool Requires at least: 3.6.1
-Tested up to: 3.5.1
+Tested up to: 4.1.1
-Stable tag: 0.12
+Stable tag: 1.0
 License: GPLv2 or later

 An easy elearning authoring tool.

 == Description ==

 StudyPress is an elearning authoring tool.
-With this plugin you can easily create a learning content and publish it as slides in your wordpress pages and posts.
+With this plugin you can easily create multimedia learning content and publish it as slides in your wordpress pages and posts.
+It can manage courses, lessons and quizzes.
-If you use BuddyPress, you can also share the course in your BuddyPress activity page.

-Next release will include a quiz maker.
+With the help of StudyPress you can easily turns your WordPress into a powerfull learning management system.

+Features:
+- Create an unlimited number of courses, lessons and quizzes
+- Drag and drop functions that makes easy the creation of lessons and quizzes
+- Quickly add wordpress media to lessons
+- Visualize lessons and quizzes in a professional player
+- Play lessons and answer quizzes in a full screen mode
+- Multi teachers support by integrating wordpress author user role
+- Teachers rights management
+- Automatic correction of quizzes
+- Automatic quiz reporting for teachers
+- Students can rate lessons and quizzes
+- Support of multi criteria ratings
+- English and French support

 == Installation ==